pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Pokemaniac 2:
 - Slowpoke: TB

-Oddish Girl: [Parlyz Heal immediately if Stun Spore hits]
+Oddish Girl:
-- Oddish: Thrash (or at 18-22 use: TB + Thrash, if asleep Potion at 1-5)
+- Oddish: Thrash (or at 18-22 use: TB + Thrash, if asleep Potion at 1-5, if stun spore still use Thrash)
 - Bulba: Thrash

 Use 2 Repels at some point after this fight and before the next fight

+> Use Para Heal in the last repel menu if needed

 Hiker:
 - BB x3